santa112358/santa112358/README.md

 If you have any requests or problems, please do not hesitate to open an issue or pull request.

-I'll do my best to keep the packages updated, but please understand that my responses and updates may be delayed at times due to my other commitments.
+I'll do my best to keep the packages updated, but please understand that my responses and updates may be delayed due to my other commitments.

 Thank you.